 Years ago the only goal of cataract surgery was to improve vision.
 However, there have been so many surgical advances in the last 30 years, that this goal is now achieved approximately 99% of the time in a skilled surgeons hands.
 So Ophthalmologists then began to look at how can we make the procedure better.

-- How can we make the procedure safer, the outcomes more predictable and the post surgical recovery of vision faster and smoother?
+- Can we make the post surgical recovery of vision faster and smoother?

-- Finally, can we also eliminate the need for eyeglasses or contact lenses after cataract surgery?
+- Can we also eliminate the need for eyeglasses or contact lenses after cataract surgery?

 Happily, the answer to all those questions is now a resounding yes!

 One of the greatest new advances in cataract surgery is the use of the femtosecond LenSx laser to assist the surgeon.
 The laser replaces the hand held scalpel making incisions with a degree of accuracy and precision that is impossible to achieve by hand.
 Additionally, the laser breaks up the cataract lens making the subsequent removal of it much less traumatic to the delicate inner tissues of the eye.
 Finally, the laser is used to reshape the cornea, the clear dome over the front of the eye, eliminating any irregularities (astigmatism) which are causing blurred vision.
 The result of all this is a lower complication rate, faster recovery of vision and better vision without glasses than can be achieved when the surgery is done manually.
 Unfortunately most medical insurance companies are not willing to pay for this advanced technology.
 Their goal is just to pay for the minimum despite the obvious advantages of the laser.
 However, Dr. Corwin strongly believes that in his hands, Femtosecond LenSx laser assisted cataract surgery gives better results and he recommends it to almost all of his patients unless there is a contraindication to its use.

 Cataract Symptom Checker

 New State of the Art Cataract Surgery Technology.